How can we help you?

 The government's proposals

-The Bill will remove reference to 'one establishment', so the right to collective consultation will be determined by the number of employees impacted across the business rather than in one workplace.
+In its original form the Bill was going to remove the reference to "one establishment", so the right to collective consultation would have been determined by the number of employees impacted across the business rather than in one workplace.

 Existing position